a speaker holding a mic addresses a large audience in an auditorium

 How can you persuade an audience who doesn’t share your knowledge?
 Photo: Miguel Henriques / Unsplash

-Make your ideas relevant to any audience
+Make your ideas relevant to anyone

+Are you a technical expert who needs to give a presentation?
 You know your stuff.
 But can you explain it to people who don’t share your expertise?

 Jonathan Kahn author photo